We anticipate hosting interns for the Fall 2015 semester. Thank you!

-The Child Life internship program at All Children's Hospital is designed for undergraduate students at the end of their academic program, but graduate students are also welcome to further develop their clinical skills in this program.
+The Child Life internship program at All Children's Hospital is designed for undergraduate students at the end of their academic program, but graduate students are also welcome to further develop their clinical skills in this dynamic program.
 Child life internships provide clinical development through a systematic learning experience centered on Child Life competencies.

 - Completed Common Internship Application through the Child Life Council

-Mail these documents to the following address:
+Please mail these documents to the following address:

 Child Life Department 7390

 Internship Program - Attention Holly Ott

 All Children's Hospital